TallCats/tallcats-old-page/functionalProgramming/homework1.md

     It Was The Best Of Times
     ^D
     ```
- 4. Interactively add the user's input using the repl function.
-    ``` bash
-    *idris> :exec interactive_addition
-    space-separated numbers to add:
-    0
-    space-separated numbers to add: 1 2 3
-    6
-    space-separated numbers to add: 5 5 5
-    15
-    space-separated numbers to add: -2 4
-    2
-    ^D
-    ```
-    Hint: read the documentation for `sum`.

- 5. Return the average number of vowels in the words of a string,
+ 4. Return the average number of vowels in the words of a string,
     where a vowel is an element of ['a', 'e', 'i', 'o', 'u'], in
     either upper- or lowercase.
     ``` idris